 Through budgeting, you can track where your money is going and maximize church resources.
 With a budget, you can achieve your financial objectives while staying on track.

-• Personnel - 30%
+- Personnel: 30%

-• Facilities - 20%
+- Facilities: 20%

-• Programs and Services - 40%
+- Programs and Services: 40%

-• Administration and Fundraising - 10%
+- Administration and Fundraising: 10%

 If you're spending more than you should, it's time to take a closer look at your budget categories.
-See where you can cut and allot funds to more critical areas, such as running your church's community programs.
+See where you can cut and allocate funds to more critical areas, such as running your church's community programs.
 Doing this will help you stay within budget while providing essential services to those in need.

 3. Create a System to Manage Church Funds

 Once you set your objectives and goals, it's time to create a system to manage church funds.
 You must put a budget in place and update it regularly.
+You'll also need to create a system for tracking expenses, donations and other sources of income.

 This system should include these components: